⚙️ Automation Workflows¶

 - quansys automatically writes

-inside every UID folder. - The identifier for those parameters is hard‑coded as
+build_parameters.jsoninside every UID folder. - The identifier for those parameters is hard‑coded as

-. - Therefore: never name a simulation
+build. - Therefore: never name a simulation

-when you want the parameter columns inaggregation_dict
+"build"or"prepare", but do use"build"when you want the parameter columns inaggregation_dict.

 Quick‑start (Python)¶